 When you need a transactional system where consistency is critical

-One of major disadvantages of NoSQL systems is that they employ eventual consistency.
+One of the major disadvantages of NoSQL systems is that they employ eventual consistency.
 This means that, when a data update is made, it will not be instantly applied to all related documents and all database replicas.
 Also, as not all data is updated at the same time, some data loss may occur; although this is rare on well-designed systems.
 This, however, makes a system that relies on eventual consistency unsuitable as a back-end for a system where data consistency and durability are critical, such as accounting software or payment record systems.

-RDBMS, on the other hand, employs ACID transactions which guarantee that, if update has occurred in one part of the system, all related parts of the system are updated in the same transaction.
+RDBMS, on the other hand, employs ACID transactions which guarantee that, if an update has occurred in one part of the system, all related parts of the system are updated in the same transaction.
 The disadvantage of this is that the transaction may take some time to execute on a large system.
 This is one of the reasons why online payments are not always processed instantly.
-However, the transaction speed in such scenario is of lesser importance compared to the integrity of the data.
+However, the transaction speed in such a scenario is of lesser importance compared to the integrity of the data.

 When you are adding business analytics to your system

 Business analytics would rely on long-running report-producing processes; therefore the processes aren’t expected to be particularly quick.
-The data that is being analysed is either the kind of data that doesn’t change frequently, such as user information, or historic data that is stored away in a data warehouse.
+The data that is being analyzed is either the kind of data that doesn’t change frequently, such as user information, or historic data that is stored away in a data warehouse.

-If the analysis relies on complex queries, then RDBMS is the most suitable candidate for business intelligence data store.
+If the analysis relies on complex queries, then RDBMS is the most suitable candidate for business intelligence data storage.
 In such systems, data redundancy (and, therefore, storage space and inconsistency) can be reduced by applying normalization, so each table would contain an atomic data set and multiple data sets would be queried simultaneously by using joins.

-If, however, business analysis is intended to be fairly simple, then columnar database is far superior candidate.
+If, however, business analysis is intended to be fairly simple, then a columnar database is a far superior candidate.
 For example, if you would want to know how many purchases were made where customers have spent between £100 and £1,000 in a single purchase, the process of querying a row-based table in RDBMS would be slow if you have many purchase records.

 In such scenarios, we would need to scan the entire table, including the columns that aren’t related to the data that we are interested in and only then extract purchase value information from it and perform all of the necessary calculations.

 In a large table, separate rows would be stored in separate chunks of physical storage; therefore multiple read operations would be necessary for the scan of the entire table, which is computationally expensive.
-In columnar database, however, all data from the purchase value column will be stored close together.
+In a columnar database, however, all data from the purchase value column will be stored close together.